 Anyway, TL;DR: JXL has a lot more to offer than just good compression.
 But, I still wish to know; how does it stack up against other image formats regarding lossy compression & lossless compression?

-In order to produce an unbiased test to determine how good JPEG-XL is relative to my needs, I took 27 photos (mostly consisting of landscape/architecture photography) around my seaside hometown using my Sony a5000 at 20.1mp, edited them in Darktable, exported them as 16-bit sRGB PNGs (AdobeRGB had some problems), & finally I ran a script written by my friend RootAtCali (check out their cool site) to determine each image format's SSIMULACRA2 scores for each quality level available via the format's lossy coding option.
+In order to produce an unbiased test to determine how good JPEG XL is relative to my needs, I took 27 photos (mostly consisting of landscape/architecture photography) around my seaside hometown using my Sony a5000 at 20.1mp, edited them in Darktable, exported them as 16-bit sRGB PNGs (AdobeRGB had some problems), & finally I ran a script written by my friend RootAtCali (check out their cool site) to determine each image format's SSIMULACRA2 scores for each quality level available via the format's lossy coding option.

 .
 The images are under CC-BY-SA 4.0.